speedzz/Adrian-Nuxt-Supa/README.md

 ## Adrian
-- [ ] Make the user profile page, where users can upload a new image
-- [ ] save the default avatar image to the static asset
-- [ ] make the user management page that will show all the user, their roles and what pages they can view (this is a admin only page)
 - [ ] Work on the product hunt description
 - [ ] Make other product launch materials like documentation, socials and anything else that is applicablea
+- [ ] Make sure that the table follow the style of dark mode or light mode

 ------------